BrolfTeam/teqwa-backend/README.md

 - Use a production database (PostgreSQL)
 - Set up email service (Gmail, SendGrid, AWS SES, etc.)
 - Configure AWS S3 for media files (optional)
-- Use Gunicorn with Nginx reverse proxy (or Fly.io's built-in proxy)
+- Use Gunicorn with Nginx reverse proxy

 ### Running with Gunicorn